Reviews You Can Rely On

 Credit: Jason Wanlass

 During testing, we also learned that there is such a thing as too bright for certain situations.
 Light diffusion, which is primarily affected by the globe or light cover, is critical.
-The opaque plastic used by the Black Diamond Apollo and Zip creates a lovely quality light that is non-invasive.
+The opaque plastic used by the Black Diamond Apollo creates a lovely quality light that is non-invasive.
 We also loved the LuminAID PackLite Titan 2-in-1 for its ability to produce a soft, diffused light that is pleasant but still brilliant enough for reading or nighttime card games.

 lantern - the luminaid emits powerful, soft light that is super bright but...